kwestin/code-to-cloud-workshop/README.md

 ### Lab 1- Exercise 1

 In this exercise, we will create our first detection using Python in Panther.
-We want to create a medium-priority alert if a new invite to our GitHub organization is sent.
+We want to create a low-priority alert if a new invite to our GitHub organization is sent.
 You can find a sample log event under "Investigate -> Query Builder" or use this sample event for your unit test.

 ``` json
 {